 Image courtesy of Shutterstock

 When talks about money overtake talks about love, sentiments, and emotions in any relationship, then this relationship will always be lacking and will eventually fade.
 In a culture where women are mostly financially dependent on men, it can be a bit confusing to discern normal financial talks from the red flags.
-Here, I want to speak about a certain type of woman, gold diggers.
+Here, I want to speak about a certain type of women, gold diggers.
 It is hard to state the obvious here without being blunt – well, there’s no nice way to say it – but a gold digger isn’t in it for love, warm sentiments, or even is it about your character, it’s all about your money, how much you make, and how much you can spend.
-Because no man likes to be treated just like a walking ATM, here are signs to spot a gold digger early on before your relationship gets too deep.
+Since no man likes to be treated just like a walking ATM, here are signs to spot a gold digger early on before your relationship gets too deep.

 1. Nice gestures and sweet talk are not the things they appreciate or even care about.